LBNL-ETA/MSWH/paper/paper.md

 The application of the models can be to explore the benefits of grouping multiple households to be served by a single solar water heating system in comparison to a system installed in a single household.
 Another application of the model is to calculate gas savings when changing from a gas water heater to a solar water heater in a single household.

 More details on the hot water demand model used in creating the database of sample hot water use load profiles are freely available with the software.
-The software's solar radiation, component and system models for conventional natural gas and solar thermal water heating can be found in @Coughlin:2020 project report for which this software was developed.
+The software's solar radiation, component and system models for conventional natural gas and solar thermal water heating can be found in the project report by @Coughlin:2020 for which this software was developed.
 The software found its application in performing the engineering analysis to estimate energy consumption and savings in the project report, as well as in @Grahovac:2020. @Gerhart:2019 explains in his master's thesis the development of the GUI and provides details on the solar electric system model development.
 The code is also available as DOE CODE, see @Doecode:2019.

 # Statement of Need